k78ma/quartz/content/ML/Variational Autoencoder.md

 where $g[x, \theta]$ is a second neural network (encoder) with parameters $\theta$ that predicts the mean $\mu$ and variance $\Sigma$ of the normal variational approximation.

 ## VAE Formulation
 Finally, we can describe the VAE.
-We built a network that computes the ELBO:
+We build a network that computes the third form of ELBO:
 $$
 \text{ELBO}[\theta, \phi]= \int q(z|x, \theta) \log[Pr(x|z, \phi)] \, dz - D_{KL}\Big[q(z|x,\theta) \Big| \Big| Pr(z) \Big]
 $$